TREANDA is indicated for the treatment of patients with

 Tumor Lysis Syndrome: Tumor lysis syndrome associated with TREANDA treatment has occurred.
 The onset tends to be within the first treatment cycle of TREANDA and, without intervention, may lead to acute renal failure and death.
 Preventive measures include vigorous hydration and close monitoring of blood chemistry, particularly potassium and uric acid levels.
 There may be an increased risk of severe skin toxicity when TREANDA and allopurinol are administered concomitantly.

-Skin Reactions: Skin reactions have been reported with TREANDA treatment and include rash, toxic skin reactions, and bullous exanthema.
-In a study of TREANDA (90 mg/m2) in combination with rituximab, one case of toxic epidermal necrolysis (TEN) occurred.
-TEN has been reported for rituximab.
-Cases of Stevens-Johnson syndrome (SJS) and TEN, some fatal, have been reported when TREANDA was administered concomitantly with allopurinol and other medications known to cause these syndromes.
+Skin Reactions: Fatal and serious skin reactions have been reported with TREANDA treatment and include, toxic skin reactions, [Stevens-Johnson Syndrome (SJS), toxic epidermal necrolysis (TEN), and drug reaction with eosinophilia and systemic symptoms (DRESS)], bullous exanthema and rash.
+Events occurred when TREANDA was given as a single agent and in combination with other anticancer agents or allopurinol.
 Where skin reactions occur, they may be progressive and increase in severity with further treatment.
 Monitor patients with skin reactions closely.
 If skin reactions are severe or progressive, withhold or discontinue TREANDA.

-Other Malignancies: There are reports of pre-malignant and malignant diseases that have developed in patients who have been treated with TREANDA, including myelodysplastic syndrome, myeloproliferative disorders, acute myeloid leukemia, and bronchial carcinoma.
-The association with TREANDA therapy has not been determined.
+Other Malignancies: There are reports of pre-malignant and malignant diseases that have developed in patients who have been treated with TREANDA, including myelodysplastic syndrome, myeloproliferative disorders, acute myeloid leukemia, bronchial carcinoma, and non-melanoma skin cancer, including basal cell carcinoma and squamous cell carcinoma.
+Monitor patients for the development of secondary malignancies.
+Perform dermatologic evaluations during and after treatment with TREANDA.

 Most Common Adverse Reactions:

-The most common non-hematologic adverse reactions for CLL (frequency ≥15%) are pyrexia, nausea, and vomiting.
+The most common adverse reactions for CLL (frequency ≥15%) are anemia, thrombocytopenia, neutropenia, lymphopenia, leukopenia, pyrexia, nausea, and vomiting

-The most common non-hematologic adverse reactions for NHL (frequency ≥15%) are nausea, fatigue, vomiting, diarrhea, pyrexia, constipation, anorexia, cough, headache, weight decreased, dyspnea, rash, and stomatitis.
+The most common adverse reactions for NHL (frequency ≥15%) are lymphopenia, leukopenia, anemia, neutropenia, thrombocytopenia, nausea, fatigue, vomiting, diarrhea, pyrexia, constipation, anorexia, cough, headache, weight decreased, dyspnea, rash, and stomatitis

 Please see Full Prescribing Information for TREANDA.